 Kid’s and their stuff… where does it end?!

 My client Chloe was wrestling with clutter.
 Chloe was a tidy person with a new clutter problem.
 But it wasn’t her clutter, it was her kid’s clutter.
-Doesn’t the stuff that your kid’s attract seem endless?
+The stuff that your kid’s attract seems endless doesn’t it?

 Don’t you sometimes feel like it’s taking over the whole house?

 You start out with a cot, push chair and changing table and end up with 40 plastic ponies, 252 toy cars and you can’t find a single pair of matching socks in the house even though you just bought a third pack of ten.

 Chloe felt like her entire house was the kid’s house!
 She felt like she couldn’t invite grownups over, except other mums.
 If you were her friend and looked at her house, you might not see what she sees.
 But I understood what she meant.